Athletic Training, MS

 These standards include demonstration of physical skills, competencies, and assessments in their interaction with others, proficiencies for the CAATE competencies and standards, and the requirements to practice as an Athletic Trainer in the State of Texas.
 In addition, students must demonstrate professionalism as outlined in the MS in Athletic Training Handbook.

 At regular intervals throughout the program, students will be evaluated regarding their clinical knowledge and professionalism by preceptors and/or faculty.
-Students who fail to demonstrate competency and/or professionalism may receive a program violation and/or may be required to enter a remediation plan in order to remain in the program.
+Students who fail to demonstrate competency and/or professionalism may receive a program violation and/or may be required to enter a remediation plan to remain in the program.
 If a remediation plan is developed, students must demonstrate satisfactory remediation prior to being allowed to continue towards graduation.
 Specific information concerning fitness to practice and codes in which students are expected to conform may be found in the MS in Athletic Training Handbook.

 Advising